 For the filling:

-- Have ready an 8 or 9-inch square dish (I use glass or ceramic).
+- Have ready a 9-inch square dish (I use glass or ceramic).

 - Add the sliced plums and distribute them evenly.

-- Sprinkle with the sugar, cornstarch, juice, and zest, and lightly mix everything.
+- Sprinkle with the sugar, cornstarch, juice, zest, and cinnamon if using.
+Lightly stir everything to combine.

 Assembling the cobbler: